securitytxt/security-txt/draft-foudil-securitytxt.md

 practices and contact information for organizations in order to report security vulnerabilities.

-In this document, we define a richer and extensible way for organizations to communicate information about their security disclosure practices and ways to contact them, which is not limited to email and also allows for additional features such as encryption.
-This format is designed to help assist with the security disclosure process by making it easier for organizations to designate the preferred steps for researchers to take when trying to reach out to them with security vulnerabilities as well as provide additional information about their vulnerability disclosure practices useful to security researchers.
+In this document, we define a richer and more extensible way for organizations to communicate information about their security disclosure practices and ways to contact them.
 Other details of vulnerability disclosure are outside the scope of this document.
-Readers are encouraged to consult other documents such as
-{{ISO.29147.2018}} or {{CERT.CVD}}.
+Readers are encouraged to consult other documents such as {{ISO.29147.2018}} or {{CERT.CVD}}.

 ## Terminology